dioptra-io/fast-mda-traceroute/README.md

 `fast-mda-traceroute` is an experimental multipath traceroute tool based on [caracal][caracal] and [diamond-miner][diamond-miner].
-It aims to provide a faster alternative to [paris-traceroute][paris-traceroute] and [scamper][scamper] for one-off measurements.
+It aims to provide a faster alternative to [paris-traceroute][paris-traceroute] and [scamper][scamper] for running one-off measurements.
 It runs on Linux and macOS, on x86-64 and ARM64 systems.

 🚧 This tool is highly experimental, may not always work, and its interface is subject to change from one commit to another.